SuperTXT, Simple Text, and More

 HAVE SOME FEEDBACK FOR US?

-You can give us [:@conventional comments] on these documents.
+You can give us [:@conventional comments] for these documents.
 Here's how you can give this document some praise.

 .sh